scriptotek/mc2skos/README.md

 pip install -U git+https://github.com/scriptotek/mc2skos.git
 ```

-* Requires Python 2.6 or 2.7.
-Not tested with 3.x.
+* Works with both Python 2.x and 3.x.
+See [Travis](https://travis-ci.org/scriptotek/mc2skos)
+  for details on tested Python versions.
 * If lxml fails to install on Windows, try the windows installer
 from [from PyPI](https://pypi.python.org/pypi/lxml/3.4.0).
 * Make sure the Python scripts folder has been added to your PATH.